Search Results for: the ferry

 Frontenac II docking in the evening at the Stella Wharf

-• Regular ferry maintenance is scheduled in advance as often as possible and is announced in local newspapers, the Township website, ferry dock signboards, and household mailing to Island residents.
+• Regular ferry maintenance is scheduled in advance as often as possible and is announced on social media, this website’s events calendar, ferry dock signboards, and CodeRed messages sent to residents who have signed up for them.

-• Prolonged unexpected breakdowns are announced on local radio stations and a message will be on the ferry office phone (613-389-3393).
+• Prolonged unexpected breakdowns are announced on local radio stations and a message will be on the ferry office phone (613-386-7351, ext.
+400).
 The Amherst Island radio station, CJAI 101.3 FM.
-Service updates will also be posted on Twitter, @island_ferry and on Facebook
+Service updates will also be posted on Twitter, @island_ferry and on Facebook.

 • Cell phone use while loading and unloading the Ferry is prohibited.
 Please pay attention and follow instructions from the ferry staff.